FanzOfLenaZavaroni/FanzOfLenaZavaroni.github.io/my-collections/_posts/television/2012/2012-01-28-the-talent-show-story.md

 maintitle: The Talent Show Story
 subtitle: Episode 4
 description: Episode 4 had a short segment looked at Lena's rise to stardom and subsequent decline.
+media: ITV
+post_description: Episode 4 had a short segment looked at Lena's rise to stardom and subsequent decline.
 image: /assets/images/
 categories: [ITV]
 ---